-The 2019-2020 academic school year marks the Office for Student Success’ fourth year in operation.
-What began as a program with 90 students has, in the past three years, grown to include over 350 student participants, plus numerous programmatic resources and support networks which endeavor to create an equitable and inclusive campus for every students regardless of their background.
+The 2022-2023 academic school year marks the Office for Student Success’ seventh year in operation.
+What began as a small program has grown into a large robust student community, plus numerous programmatic resources and support networks which endeavor to create an equitable and inclusive campus for every students regardless of their background.
 Please continue reading to learn more about our office’s founding and the work done, across the University, which paved the way for our current program structure.

 The Office for Student Success was established under the leadership of Assistant Provost Anthony Tillman in July 2016, as the result of many interrelated conversations, which took place in the years leading up to the Office’s creation.